-Even though they sound healthy, Cecere says the Hollywood Bowl is highest in calories, saturated fat and carbs thanks to wild rice, goat cheese, and balsamic vinaigrette.
+Even though they sound healthy, Cecere says the Hollywood Bowl is highest in calories, saturated fat, and carbs thanks to the high-calorie trio of wild rice, goat cheese, and balsamic vinaigrette.
 You're better off going with a plant-based protein or tofu instead of chicken, or another option to save room for a slice of bread

 BEST: Kale Cesear